wrewsama/obsidian-vault/Main Notes/Storage in Relational Databases.md

 Tags:
 - [[Tags/Databases|Databases]]
 ---
-Tuples split up into pages in heap files (unordered collection)
+Each table's tuples are split up into pages in a heap file (unordered collection)

 location of the pages in the files is tracked by special pages (page directory)